as of January 2022

 You can apply for limited or full registration even though you have not found a position yet and you reside outside Germany.
 You should submit your application to the registration authority in which state you would like to work (see § 3 General Administrative Law Acts and § 12(3) Federal Medical Code).

 Foreign trained physicians are nevertheless repeatedly confronted with the demand for job offers and similar proofs in order to credibly demonstrate their intention to work within the authority's area of responsibility.
-Physicians who still live abroad and have obtained their medical training outside the EU/EEA should contact the Service Center for Professional Recognition (ZSBA) of the Federal Employment Agency (see question 3).

 EU/EEA citizens with medical training from an EU/EEA member state can contact the European Commission's problem-solving network (SOLVIT) if they have difficulties: https://ec.europa.eu/solvit/what-is-solvit/index_de.htm.